mashlol/omni/README.md

 });
 ```
 A model is essentially the same as a model in Backbone, however a `readPermission(connection, property)` and `writePermission(connection, property)` method can be supplied to determine whether or not there is permission to read or write to this model.

+The `readPermission()` method should return a value even if the `property` parameter is not passed in.
+The result of the method should be whether or not ANY attributes will be available.
+The method is called with only the `connection` parameter before checking each property individually, as if it returns false we won't need to iterate over all of the parameters.
+The `connection` parameter should be always be passed in, however.

 # Collections